SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/getting-started/index.md

 To view the diary of other users, tap your name and choose a user from a list.
 This also apply in the sales section.

 In all main pages, you can search for information stored in your SuperOffice.
-Go to the main page for Contacts, and select the Search tab to search for Companies/Contacts.
-To search for Projects, go to the main page for Projects and select Search.
-In appointments and sales; select your name, and then search by name.
+Go to **Company/Contact**, and select the **Search** tab to search for a company or contact.
+To search for projects, go to the **Project** main page and select **Search**.
+In appointments and sales, select your name, and then search by name.

 ## Create new (+)